scd-github/jsd-lab-website-template/index.md

 {% include section.html %}

-# Insolvent: How to Reorient Computing for Just Sustainability
+# {% include icon.html icon="fa-solid fa-users" %} Insolvent: How to Reorient Computing for Just Sustainability

 Professor Becker's book, Insolvent: How to reorient computing for just sustainability appeared at MIT Press in 2023.

 Get it now!
-Or read it here, it’s Open Access.
+Or read through Open Access.

-{% capture col1 %}

-{%
-  include figure.html
-  image="images/insolvent.png"
-  caption=""
-%}

-{% endcapture %}

 {%
   include button.html